 You must sign in at the Main Office when arriving late and sign out when leaving early.
 To be granted early dismissal from class, you must bring a note signed by your parent/guardian with a verification telephone number.
 When you are picked up, your parent/guardian MUST sign you out.
 Your attendance is reported daily to your home school.
 Students are not permitted to leave school for lunch.
 Students are to bring a medical note from a doctor to excuse absences.

 Cellular Phones and Electronic Devices

 We expect you to come to school ready to enhance your education and to pave your way to a better future.
 To achieve this, it is your responsibility to act in a reasonable, respectful, safe and caring manner.
 Your teacher or advisor will assist you when needed with all issues that may arise in the classroom, and will work with you to solve any problems.
 Also, your counselor/social worker will work closely with your parents, home school principals and school counselors when necessary.
 The Questar III Student Code of Conduct is to be honored.
-A summary of the code will be issued to all students and parents.
 A full copy of the Code of Conduct is available upon request.

 Course Credit and Evaluation